 Building Skills and Healing Trauma

 The training integrated two critical objectives for refugee women’s empowerment: supporting emotional healing through creative expression, and peer connection, while building marketable skills that enable women to generate income independently and support their families.
+This holistic approach fosters empowerment through both economic and emotional avenues.

 “Henna wasn’t just art in this context,” explained program facilitators.
 “It became a doorway to community, dignity, and hope for women rebuilding their lives after displacement and loss.”